-If the critic in you loves nothing more than star-rating a Netflix movie once the credits start to roll, you’ll be disappointed to learn that the streaming giant is about to ditch the option.
+Stars are out, and thumbs are in.
+If the critic in you loves nothing more than star-rating a Netflix movie once the credits start to roll, you’ll be disappointed to learn that the streaming giant has ditched the option.

-Netflix VP of Product Todd Yellin announced the upcoming change during a press gathering at the company’s head office in Los Gatos, California, on Thursday, The Verge reported.
+Netflix vice president of product Todd Yellin announced the upcoming change during a press gathering at the company’s head office in Los Gatos, California, on March 16, as The Verge reported.
 Yellin said the star-rating system “feels very yesterday,” adding that he believes the new system will be much better for “bubbling up the stuff people actually want to watch, [which] is super important.”

 Of course, another way of discovering awesome content on Netflix is by checking out DT’s carefully curated movie lists, which are updated every month.

 Yellin said that following testing, the streaming service is also going to extend the use of percentage ratings that are created via more algorithmic wizardry.
 The percentage figure is tailored to the individual user according to their viewing habits and previous ratings, and so should give the user some idea of how likely they are to enjoy the flick.